kyramichel/SSH-Git/README.md

  Connecting to GitHub with SSH

-If you get these tyoe of errors when trying to add a remote:
+If you get these type of errors when trying to add a remote:

 The authenticity of host 'github.com (..)' can't be established.
 RSA key fingerprint is SH....
 Are you sure you want to continue connecting (yes/no/[fingerprint])? yes Warning: Permanently added 'github.com,...'
 (RSA) to the list of known hosts. git@github.com: Permission denied (publickey). fatal: Could not read from remote repository.